CartoDB/documentation/app/content/carto-user-manual/maps/add-source.md

 ![Add source analysis query](/img/cloud-native-workspace/maps/map_add_source_add_analysis_query.png)

-Once the process is finished, the SQL console appears in the Builder interface You can type your query by inserting the *Fully Qualified Table* or the *Tileset Name* when calling an object and then click *Run*.
+Once the process is finished, the SQL console appears in the Builder interface, where you can type your query and then click *Run*.
+Please make sure to use *Fully Qualified Table* names.

 ![Map sql console](/img/cloud-native-workspace/maps/map_sql_console.png)